HazzardousZone/ENGR-Game/README.md

 The display will tell the next required task
-If the right thing is done it will play a quick happy tune and diplay you total score then it will display the next task
+If the right thing is done it will play a quick happy tune light up green and diplay you're total score then it will display the next task

 After 3 sucessful task it will increase the difficutly to the next level.
 This will lower the time you have to complete taskes.